 The Queasy Truth About Why Kids Are So Prone to Vomiting

 When Linda Tock heard her 5-year-old telling her he was going to be sick, she moved quickly.
-She sprinted for a trashcan, ready to run upstairs to help her son, with her husband, Simon, close behind her.
+She sprinted for a trash can, ready to run upstairs to help her son, with her husband, Simon, close behind her.
 Then it happened: a rain of vomit from the balcony above.
-"I put the trashcan over my head," Tock recalls.
+"I put the trash can over my head," Tock recalls.
 "We just got showered."
-Puke splashed onto every surface—and even into her unlucky husband's open mouth.
+Puke splashed onto every surface — and even into her unlucky husband's open mouth.

 The Tocks' experience has been shared by parents around the world.
 Sometimes, kids seem to vomit at the drop of a hat, causing parental panic.
 But when is it just a messy inconvenience and when do you need to get the doctor involved?
 And why do kids throw up so much, anyway?